gjbex/NitroBenchmark/Fortran/README.md

 ```
 $ make F90=ifort
 ```
-The default compiler is GCC.
+The default compiler is GCC, and the executable will be build statically.

 To run, `gauss_test.exe` expects three command line arguments:

 1. the number of points to compute the quadrature with,
 1. the lower bound of the integration domain,
 1. the upper bound of the integration domain, and